liquidity-network/template.achievement.network/contracts/fptp.md

 {% exercise %}

-Fill in the `Election` constructor method to initialise the regular as the `msg.sender`, and the length of the `Candidate` array to be the value of the parameter passed into the method.
+Fill in the `Election` constructor method to initialise the regulator as the `msg.sender`, and the length of the `Candidate` array to be the value of the parameter passed into the method.

+{% hints %}

+All arrays have a `length` field which you can access and set.

 {% initial %}
 pragma solidity ^0.4.24;